 With over 17 miles (27 km) of trails, a North Table Mountain hike could take several forms.
 The AllTrails page for North Table Mountain Park shows several trails combinations with round trip distances ranging from 3.1-15 miles (5-24.3 km).

 The map below shows a route I’ve taken more than once that comes in at 7.9 miles (12.7 km).
-On this particular day, this hike took just over three hours.
+On this particular day, the hike took just over three hours.